Does Vaginal Birth Damage The Pelvic Floor?

 It’s encouraging to know that most women who develop incontinence after childbirth, regardless of the method of delivery, often find that these symptoms resolve within a few months.
 This suggests that the body has a remarkable capacity for recovery and healing.

-Role of Nutrition and Lifestyle
+The Crucial Role of Nutrition and Lifestyle

-Importance of Pelvic Floor Exercises
+The Importance of Pelvic Floor Exercises

-Engaging in pelvic floor exercises is a key element in preventing and managing pelvic floor dysfunction.
-These exercises, often referred to as Kegels, strengthen the pelvic floor muscles, which support the bladder, uterus, and rectum.
-Regularly performing these exercises can improve pelvic floor strength and endurance, reducing the likelihood of incontinence and other pelvic floor issues.
+Engaging in targeted pelvic floor exercises is a key element in actively preventing and managing pelvic floor dysfunction.
+These exercises, often referred to as Kegels, specifically target and strengthen the internal muscles that act as a hammock to support the bladder, uterus, and rectum.

 Introducing the Pelvic Floor Strong Program